 There is no real strip of restaurants either as there has been very little development on Kadavu, so most of your dining will be at your resort.
 If this is not enough to sate your appetite, there are several little stores throughout the island where you can stock up on additional munchies.

 Incidentally, shark and octopus will not feature on too many menus here since local legend has it that an Octopus God once brokered a deal with the Shark God to protect the good folk of Kadavu from shark attack, a protection they continue to believe they enjoy.

 Apart from the few little shops selling snacks, drinks and the like, there is little in the way of shopping here.
 Leave your memento purchases until passing through Nadi or Suva on the way home.
-In the meantime concentrate on relaxing and enjoying the natural wonders of this island; retail therapy can not possibly compete.
+In the meantime concentrate on relaxing and enjoying the dive sites and natural wonders of this island; retail therapy can not possibly compete.

 Vunisea, the main town, boasts a few basic roads but apart from these, land transport is restricted to walking trails.
 Boats are therefore the chief mode of transport.
-Resort boats will pick you up from the airport and take you to your accommodations.
+Dive resort boats will pick you up from the airport and take you to your accommodations.
 Many guests don't get back into a transport boat until the sad time comes to leave.

 CUSTOMER TESTIMONIALS OF DIVE THE WORLD

 ...
 It was very easy to move around your site.
 Once I figured out the payment procedure it was quite easy.Your responses to my questions during the booking procedure was always answered promptly.
 We will look at booking other dive vacations through you in the future ... -- Christy McKain, USA.
 [More customer reviews]